python/cpython/Doc/using/configure.rst

     make regen-limited-abi
     make regen-configure

-The ``Makefile.pre.in`` documents generated files, their inputs, and tools used to regenerate them.
+The ``Makefile.pre.in`` file documents generated files, their inputs, and tools used to regenerate them.
 Search for ``regen-*`` make targets.

 The ``make regen-configure`` command runs `tiran/cpython_autoconf